AprilElizabeth/aprilelizabeth.github.io/_posts/2019-07-06-the-world-is-round.md

 Arakawa Naoshi of _Your Lie in April_ fame started a new [girl's soccer manga](https://myanimelist.net/manga/98179/Sayonara_Watashi_no_Cramer) back in 2016.
 I picked it up last winter since it's being simulpub'd in the Crunchyroll Manga app, and it just clicked.
 I was pretty content to just read the manga, at least until the World Cup kicked off last month.
 Between the manga, NWSL games, and the Cup*, I've had to add a soccer ball to my Target shopping list.
 Y'know, just to kick around the park when I go on walks.
 It's fun to try new things, or to pick up things you've left behind.
 I still dream of buying a clarinet, but slightly noisier activities require consideration when one co-habitates.

 No doubt, summer is my time to get out there and enjoy this short, silly, and sweet life.
 I hope you get to do the same!

+*_Yes I am aware of CONCACAF and the Gold Cup but COME ON there is only one important cup right now._